 It certainly has seen historical turmoil.
 Vienna was an imperial city from the mid-16th century until the end of World War I, first as the seat of the Holy Roman Empire and then as the capital of the Austro-Hungarian Empire.
 In World War II, it was annexed to become part of Hitler’s Greater Germany, was occupied by Allied forces after the war until, finally, in 1955 it regained its position as the capital of an independent Austria.

 Many Vienna attractions reflect this rich history, but that doesn’t mean you have to fight thick crowds to see everything.

 The glorious 1441-room Schönbrunn Palace was once the summer residence of the reigning Habsburgs.
 Now, it is the city’s premier tourist attraction and has the crowds to prove it, with waits that can last several hours.

-One way to beat those crowds is by visiting the castle in an anti-clockwise direction: while the crowds pack the palace's rooms during the day, visit the spectacular baroque garden.
-And when busses leave in the late afternoon, take the last slot to visit the palace.
+One way to beat those crowds is by visiting the castle in an anti-clockwise direction: while the crowds pack the palace’s rooms during the day, visit the spectacular baroque garden.
+And when buses leave in the late afternoon, take the last slot to visit the palace.
 Another way to cut down on waits is to get a skip-the-line ticket beforehand.

 But Vienna isn’t only Schönbrunn.

 It is also Hofburg, the former main imperial residence.
 Meander over to Strauss’s Golden Statue in Stadtpark and discover the city’s quaint courtyards, known as Pawlatschen.
 Stroll along tiny romantic squares and alleys like Schulhof and Schönlaterngasse, and stop by traditional shops like R. Horn’s leather goods.